Diabetic Foot Care

-- Avoid activities that can injury the feet- some activities increase the risk of foot injury and are not recommended, including walking barefoot using a heating pad or hot water bottle on the feet, and stepping into the bathtub before testing the temperature
+- Some activities increase the risk of foot injury and are not recommended, including walking barefoot using a heating pad or hot water bottle on the feet, and stepping into the bathtub before testing the temperature

-- Use care when trimming the nails- if you have poor blood flow or neuropathy do NOT attempt to trim your nails on your own.
+- If you have poor blood flow or neuropathy do NOT attempt to trim your nails on your own.
 Drs.
 Gonzales and Anthony will be able to assist in cutting the nails and any calluses.

 - Use lukewarm water and mild soap to clean the feet.
 Gently pat your feet dry and apply a moisturizing cream or lotion

 - Check the entire surface of both feet for skin breaks, blisters, swelling or redness, including between and underneath the toes where damage may be hidden.

-- Choose socks and shoes carefully- select socks that fit loosely and change the socks everyday.
+- Select socks that fit loosely and change the socks everyday.
 Select shoes that are snug but not too tight.
 Ask about diabetic shoes if your feet are misshapen or you have a history of ulcers.
 Specialized shoes can reduce the changes of developing foot ulcers in the future.
 Shoe inserts or orthotics may also help cushion the step and decrease pressure on the solves of the feet.